greg-raven/hdc/README.md

 # High Desert Cycling

-Working toward more and better cycling in California’s high desert.
+Working toward more and better cycling in California's high desert.